iluwatar/java-design-patterns/model-view-viewmodel/README.md

 ## When to Use the Model-View-ViewModel Pattern in Java

-* MVVM is applicable in applications requiring a clear separation between the user interface and the underlying business logic, especially in large-scale, data-driven applications where UI and business logic change independently.
+MVVM is applicable in applications requiring a clear separation between the user interface and the underlying business logic, especially in large-scale, data-driven applications where UI and business logic change independently.
+This makes the Model-View-ViewModel pattern ideal for Java applications.

 ## Model-View-ViewModel Pattern Java Tutorials